 The pre-law pathway in the College of Arts and Sciences at Western Michigan University offers advising, resources, programs and courses to prepare undergraduates for admission to and success in law school and legal careers.
 Pre-law is not a major; rather, it is a carefully designed plan intended to prepare each student to achieve his or her unique academic and career goals.

 Students who choose the pre-law pathway may select a major in any discipline that fulfills the requirements for a baccalaureate degree at WMU.
 No special college program is required or recommended by most law schools.
-As long as a student receives a quality education featuring critical analysis, logical reasoning, and written and oral communication, any WMU major is acceptable for a pre-law student.
-Most often chosen are business, economics, English, history and political science, but disciplines such as accounting, anthropology, aviation, communication, education, engineering, fine arts, mathematics, natural sciences, philosophy and sociology also are suitable disciplines.
-An advisor or the departments listed above can help with these decisions.
+As long as a student receives a quality education featuring critical analysis, logical reasoning, and written and oral communication, any major is acceptable for a pre-law student.
+Majors most often chosen are business, economics, English, history and political science, but disciplines such as accounting, anthropology, aviation, communication, education, engineering, fine arts, mathematics, natural sciences, philosophy and sociology also are suitable choices.
+An academic advisor can help you with this decision.

 Regardless of one's major, courses in the following foundations are essential:

 - Writing, such as English and technical communication;